USYD-SDN-Lab/Testbed_WIFI_802.11.ah/README.md

 ## Further reading
-For more information on the implementation of the IEEE 802.11ah module for ns-3, check our [recent WNS3 paper on ResearchGate](https://www.researchgate.net/publication/324910418_Extension_of_the_IEEE_80211ah_ns-3_Simulation_Module).
+For more information on the implementation of the IEEE 802.11ah module for ns-3, check [recent WNS3 paper on ResearchGate](https://www.researchgate.net/publication/324910418_Extension_of_the_IEEE_80211ah_ns-3_Simulation_Module).
 > Le Tian, Amina Sljivo, Serena Santi, Eli De Poorter, Jeroen Hoebeke, Jeroen Famaey. **Extension of the IEEE 802.11ah NS-3 Simulation Module.** Workshop on ns-3 (WNS3), 2018.